thedanisaur/ds_mtg/README.md

 ### Abilities

 ```
-Existing:
-- Morph (You may cast this card face down as a 2/2 creature for {3}.
-Turn it face up any time for its morph cost.)
-- Prowess (Whenever you cast a noncreature spell, this creature gets +1/+1 until end of turn.)

 New:
+- Chameleon (You may cast this card face down as a 1/1 colorless Hollow creature for {1}.
+Turn it face up any time for its chameleon cost.)
 - Kindle (You may pay a number of souls equal to this card's converted mana cost, if you do transform it.
 Activate this ability only anytime you could cast a sorcery.)
 ```